Until Dawn: As a PlayStation Move game

-British developer Supermassive Games led the game's development, which began in 2010.
+British developer Supermassive Games served as the game's developer.
 Its existence was revealed after a trademark for Until Dawn was discovered.
-The game's creative director was Will Byles, who joined the studio in the same year.
 The studio began discussing an idea for a new game for the PlayStation 3's PlayStation Move accessory, which had a greater emphasis on narrative than Supermassive's previous games, such as Start the Party!.
 The proposed game would be a horror game that resembled a slasher film and it would be designed for a younger audience that publisher Sony Computer Entertainment had courted with the Move.
 Supermassive hired American writers Larry Fessenden and Graham Reznick, both of whom had worked on horror movies, to write the game's script.
-They were hired because Byles felt the company's British writers wrote in a "parochial" way that is inappropriate for the horror genre.
+They were hired because the team felt the company's British writers wrote in a "parochial" way that is inappropriate for the horror genre.
+In 2024, it was revealed that London Studio worked on the title from 2008 to 2010 until Supermassive took over the game's development.

 The game was initially exclusive to PlayStation Move, meaning players needed to buy the Move controller to functionally play the game.
 In this version of the game, the only way to navigate and progress the game is by moving the motion controller.
 Moving the wand guides the movement of the flashlight held by the characters as players explore the location from a first-person perspective.
 The wand can also be used to interact with objects and solve puzzles.
 In this version of the game, players can occasionally wield a firearm.

-A segment of the game shown at Gamescom 2012 received positive comments from the gaming community.
-Byles said the enthusiastic response was due to the game's unique tone, which was thought to be "fresh" compared with that of its competitors.
-One of the most common complaints received was the game's status as a Move exclusive; most people did not want to purchase a controller for the game.
+An early version of the game also supported two-player cooperative multiplayer, with the studio targeting young couples in their twenties.
+A segment of the game shown at Gamescom 2012 received positive comments from the gaming community, but one of the most common complaints received was the game's status as a Move exclusive; most people did not want to purchase a controller for the game.
 At that time, the game had reached the alpha development stage.
 Byles experimented with the game's debug camera and realized the potential of changing the perspective to third-person.
 This would change the game from a first-person adventure game to a more "cinematic" experience.
-The game also switched platform from PlayStation 3 to the PlayStation 4 and expanded the game's scope to include more mature content.
-Sony approved the idea and allowed the team to develop for the PS4 and changed the game's genre.
-According to Ashley Reed of GamesRadar, the changes in gameplay gave more "space to let the score, character personalities, camera work, and settings shine through".
+The game also switched platform from PlayStation 3 to the PlayStation 4 and expanded the game's scope to include more mature content, targeting an older demographic.
 Most characters were also recast; Brett Dalton, one of the actors retained from the PlayStation 3 version, said he believed that the recasting was performed to hire better-known actors.